EulerProject/EulerX/README.md

 Euler is an open source toolkit (mostly written in Python) for merging taxonomies (taxonomical organized datasets) and visualizing the results. (see https://sites.google.com/site/eulerdi/ for more info).

 We have all the CleanTax++ source code, EulerASP source code, and a bunch of use cases in this toolkit.
-CleanTax++ is a modified version of CleanTax which was firstly developed by Dave Thau.
+CleanTax++ (EulerFO) is a modified version of CleanTax which was firstly developed by Dave Thau.
 CleanTax/CleanTax++ are built upon Prover9/Mace4 reasoning software.
 EulerASP is a brand new taxonomy reasoning tool that Mingmin built from scratch.
 EulerASP is built based on popular ASP reasoners DLV and clingo/gringo.

 # Structure of this toolkit
 src-ct/             # directory of CleanTax++ source code